CarrieForle/kps-display/src/doc/format_help.md

 ### Flag and Width

 The **flags** and **width** can be optionally used inside the placeholders.
+You may combine multiple flags.
 - `-` flag left aligns KPS.
 (By default KPS is right-aligned)
 - `0` flag pads with 0.
 - `=` flag pads with custom padding.

-You can use multiple flags but you cannot combine `0` and `=` flag.
+-
 If `-` flag is present, it **must** be specified in front of all the other flags.

+if `=` flag is present, `0` flag must not be used and width is not supported.

 The width is a positive integer controlling the minimum length (number of characters) of KPS.
 If KPS is shorter than width, characters will be *padded* onto KPS.
-By default it's blank character but you can use flags to alter it..
+By default it's blank character but you can use flags to alter it.

 If you are familiar with C programming language, it basically works like `printf()`.